RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 If you visit Hong Kong, be sure to buy an [Octapus](https://www.octopus.com.hk) card when you arrive.
 The Octopus card can be puchased at any train station.
 You can pay for almost anything via Octopus including public transporation and Starbucks coffee.

 Some people might recommend WeChat for payments in China and Hong Kong.
 In my experience, WeChat works fine for text communications, but for payments it's a pain in the neck.
 The [VPayFast](http://vpayfast.com) service offers help for non-Chinese citizens who want to use WeChat, but the service did not work for me.
-Maybe I'm spoiled by the convenience of [M-Pesa in Kenya](/blog/2016/12/29/m-pesa-blends-fintech-mobile-in-kenya/).
+Maybe I'm spoiled by the seamless convenience of [M-Pesa in Kenya](/blog/2016/12/29/m-pesa-blends-fintech-mobile-in-kenya/).

 ### Conclusion